Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Concluding remarks

 \section{Concluding remarks}

 This work addressed key challenges in the modeling of spatial CoDa by proposing Bayesian GAM models for CoDa using penalized splines and tensor products within a flexible regression framework.
 Two main contributions were presented.
-First, we developed a Bayesian modeling framework that leverages the ilr transformation to incorporate smooth terms and spatial effects, preserving the geometry of the simplex.
-Second, we introduced two novel Bayesian goodness-of-fit measures, BR-CoDa-$R^2$ and BM-CoDa-$R^2$, which provide interpretable summaries of explained variability consistent with the Aitchison geometry.
+First, we developed a Bayesian modeling framework that leverages the ilr transformation to incorporate smooth terms and spatial effects while preserving the geometry of the simplex. {These measures are intended as interpretable in-sample summaries of explained variability and are best used alongside predictive criteria such as WAIC.}

 Simulation studies demonstrated the capacity of the proposed models to accurately recover underlying parameters and quantify explained variability.
 The real data application, predicting soil texture composition in the Basque Country, showcased the practical relevance of these models, highlighting the importance of spatial effects and covariates such as lithology, elevation, and slope.
-The \texttt{brms} package, together with our CoDa-specific extensions, facilitated the implementation and interpretation of results in the simplex space.
+The \texttt{brms} package, together with our CoDa-specific extensions, facilitated both implementation and interpretation of results in the simplex space. {The proposed framework yields more coherent and interpretable predictions than approaches that model each component independently.
+It enables the identification of relevant geographical patterns for land use planning and soil management.
+Moreover, the Bayesian formulation enables a full characterization of predictive uncertainty, which is essential for risk assessment and decision-making in environmental contexts.}

-While the proposed Bayesian geoadditive modeling strategy can, in principle, employ alternative log-ratio transformations (e.g., alr or clr), the CoDa-$R^2$ measures presented here critically rely on the isometric property of the ilr transformation.
-Unlike ilr, both alr and clr are not isometries: they distort distances and angles relative to the Aitchison geometry, preventing a coherent decomposition of variability and rendering any derived $R^2$ values difficult to interpret in terms of the original compositional structure.
+{While these results highlight the practical usefulness of the proposed framework, some methodological considerations should be noted.
+In particular, although the proposed Bayesian geoadditive modeling strategy can employ alternative log-ratio transformations (e.g., alr or clr), the CoDa-$R^2$ measures presented here critically rely on the isometric property of the ilr transformation.
+In addition, since different ilr representations are related through orthogonal transformations, the proposed CoDa-$R^2$ measures are invariant to the particular choice of ilr basis, including the ordering of the compositional parts.} Unlike ilr, both alr and clr are not isometries: they distort distances and angles relative to the Aitchison geometry, preventing a coherent decomposition of variability and rendering any derived $R^2$ values difficult to interpret in terms of the original compositional structure.
 Therefore, the CoDa-$R^2$ measures proposed in this work are not directly transferable to models using alr or clr transformations.